The bones did not volunteer. Neither did you.

 Dead bones don't exercise free will.
 They don't negotiate.

-At no point were they the authors of their own resurrection.
 And if the bones couldn't do any of these things — how can the spiritually dead?

 Form Without Life